Charlotte Community Outreach

 Classes are taught by FBI executives, senior special agents, and program managers.
 Potential candidates must be at least 21 years of age, must have no prior felony convictions, must live or work within the jurisdiction of the local FBI field office, and must pass a background check.

-The application period for the 2015 Citizens Academy in Charlotte is now closed.
-The course is scheduled to run March 4 through April 29, 2015.
-Academy sessions will be held at the FBI Charlotte Field Office, located at 7915 Microsoft Way in Charlotte, on Wednesday evenings from 6 p.m. to 9:30 p.m.
+Applications are currently being accepted for the 2016 FBI Citizens Academy in Charlotte, North Carolina.
+The course is scheduled to run March 2, 2016 through April 27, 2016.
+Academy sessions will be held at the FBI Charlotte Field Office, located at 7915 Microsoft Way in Charlotte, on Wednesday evenings from 6 p.m. to 9 p.m.
 There will also be a Saturday morning firearms and SWAT demonstration at the Charlotte Mecklenburg Police Department firearms range (date and time to be determined).
 The application period for the 2016 FBI Charlotte’s Citizens Academy is currently closed.

 CREST (Community Relations Executive Seminar Training) Program